The White House Uses WordPress to Relaunch Their Website (With a Stunning Dark Mode)

 Why WordPress is preferred by the White House is a question that can be asked in the opposite way, as well.
 Why wouldn’t WordPress be the choice for the White House?

-By 2017, WordPress was already the engine that powered by more than 30% of the website out there.
+By 2017, WordPress was already the engine that powered more than 30% of the website out there.
 It was and still is the developer’s choice, as you can see from more than 50,000 plugins available on the WordPress repository (higher than any other CMS) and countless free and premium themes.
 Add to that the world-class security plugins, and you are all set for a powerful and stable website.

 Andrew Nacin, one of the WordPress lead developers, joining White House’s U.S. Digital Service was thought to be one of the prime reasons behind the White House’s move to WordPress, although he later said that he didn’t have any part to play in the transformation.

 However, even if Nacin did not have many roles in the process, it was not a hard decision to make.
-Because of the advancement that WordPress made on all fronts, starting from Functionality, SEO, Speed Optimization, Security, to Stability, it was in fact an easy choice to make.
+Because of the advancement that WordPress made on all fronts, starting from Functionality, SEO, Speed Optimization, and Security, to Stability, it was in fact an easy choice to make.

 What’s New – White House Website Relaunch with WordPress